 YCombinator has made a splash over the fast few weeks regarding its new SAFE (Simple Agreement for Future Equity) security that it will be using for investments in YC startups.
-It accomplishes everything convertible notes do, without the nasty “hammer” of a maturity date (i.e. the money coming due if another financing never happens).
+It accomplishes everything convertible notes do, without the “hammer” of a maturity date (i.e. the money coming due if another financing never happens).
+Open question how far the document goes in the broader investment community.
 It seems everyone took to their blogs to comment on SAFE’s provisions, so I’m not going to repeat that here.
 Instead, here are some links:

 - CaseText – SAFE Annotated by Startup Lawyers (including my annotations)